yiisoft/docs/guide/en/concept/configuration.md

 `params` config is a bit special because it is reserved for application parameters.
 These are automatically available as `$params` in all other configuration files.

+You can learn more about config plugin features [from its documentation](https://github.com/yiisoft/composer-config-plugin/blob/master/README.md).

 ## Config files

 Now as we know how the plugin assembles configs, let's look at what is each file in `config` directory for: